 Medicaid Waiver – $2,250 per month

-Why do I need Medicaid planning for long-term care?
+Why do I need Medicaid planning strategies for long-term care?

 Some people are dissuaded from pursuing Medicaid long-term care benefits because they exceed the income thresholds indicated above.
 However, an experienced Florida Medicaid planning attorney can implement income and asset strategies for individuals that do not meet the relevant financial threshold.
 A few strategies that your long-term care planning attorney might employ include: